trilitech/tezos-developer-docs/src/pages/defi/defi-tokens/dex.md

 ## Conclusion

 The concepts behind liquidity pools and automated market-making are pretty simple yet extremely powerful.
 They alleviate the need for centralized order books.
-The only obstacle to the further development of liquidity pools are the sometimes high gas fees and the execution time.
-Still, as gas fees are reduced and transactions made faster with each amendment of Tezos, liquidity pools could soon become the primary way of trading on Tezos.
+The only obstacle to the further development of liquidity pools is the execution time.
+Still, as transactions are made faster with each amendment of Tezos, liquidity pools could soon become the primary way of trading on Tezos.

 ## References